-The battery's life (riding range) depends on a few things: the rider's weight, terrain, climate and selected riding mode (for more information on riding modes see page 9).
+The battery's life (riding range) depends on a few things: the rider's weight, terrain, climate and selected riding mode (see page 7 for more information on riding modes).
 You can toggle the display by pressing the power button to find the remaining range.

-Pro tip: Your battery will function optimally if you bring it inside with you during extremely hot or cold temps.
+Protip: Your battery will function optimally if you bring it inside with you during extremely hot or cold temps.